Issuing an evacuation order

 During an evacuation order

-When announcements are made, please follow them exactly to reduce confusion and to eliminate redirecting resources.
+When announcements are made, please follow the provided instructions exactly to reduce confusion and eliminate redirecting resources.
 Every precaution will be taken to secure the areas that are evacuated.

 Once the area is stabilized from the hazard you may be allowed to return to your home.
 In this circumstance, you should have verification of residency such as a driver's license with your current address or a utility bill.

 During incidents, you should pay attention to local media and officials for accurate information and advisories about a potential evacuation.

 The North Dakota Department of Emergency Services (NDDES) has a North Dakota Special Needs Registry (NDSNR) that provides a process and awareness for first responders for vulnerable populations.
 Vulnerable populations include the elderly, persons with disabilities, small children, and those unable to evacuate without assistance.

 Fill out a NDSNR registration form to register yourself or others you may feel need special assistance during evacuations.
 This allows emergency services to better serve these populations during disasters.
 The personal information in the database is completely confidential and will not be shared with the public.